railsware/sht_rails/README.md

       config.template_base_path = Rails.root.join("app", "templates") # templates dir
     end

+### Note on precompiling assets and custom configs

-### Note: In Rails3, if you have config.assets.initialize_on_precompile set to false, but have placed the above config in an initializer, it will not run.
+In Rails3, if you have config.assets.initialize_on_precompile set to false, but have placed the above config in an initializer, it will not run.
 To get around this, you can do the following in application.rb:

     if "assets" == ENV["RAILS_GROUPS"] || ["development", "test"].include?(ENV["RAILS_ENV"])
       # Your custom sht_rails config goes here